Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Proposed Method

 \subsection{Prototype-Based Attribution Head}

 Each class $c\!\in\!\{1,\dots,C\}$ is represented by $M$ learnable prototypes, $p_{c,m}\!\in\!\mathbb{R}^{D}$, where $m\in M$, which serve as representative points in latent space.
 Empirically, four prototypes yielded compact yet well-separated latent clusters.
-An attention feature-wise gating vector $w\!\in\!(0,1)^D$ is computed using a small MLP:
+A feature-wise attention gating vector $w\!\in\!(0,1)^D$ is computed using a small MLP:

 where $A$ and $b$ are learnable parameters.
 The attention-weighted distance between $\bar{h}$ and each prototype $p_{c,m}$ is defined as

 Per-class scores aggregate distances using a temperature-controlled LogSumExp: